-• Long Service Leave
+Long Service Leave

-Estimations and assumptions used in calculating the Corporation's long service leave provision include expected future salary rates, discount rates, employee retention rates and expected future payments.
+Estimations and assumptions used in calculating the Corporation's long service leave provision include expected future salary rates, employee retention rates and expected future payments.
+The expected future payments are discounted using market yields at the end of the reporting period on national government bonds with terms to maturity that match, as closely as possible, the estimated future cash outflows.
 Changes in these estimations and assumptions impact on the carrying amount of the long service leave provision.